ljvmiranda921/ljvmiranda921.github.io/notebook/index.md

 permalink: /notebook/
 ---

-Here I write about the things that interest me: thoughts on a certain topic, solutions for an online course, or tutorials for a specific problem.
-As of now, I would like to treat this page as a repository of the things that I experiment on, so expect that
+Whenver I want to scratch an itch or solve a specific problem, I make sure to document everything so that I can remember them in the future.
-I'll be posting a lot from a wide range of topics!
+Hopefully, this notebook will interest you as others did.

 <ul>
   {% for post in site.categories.notebook %}